How Consistent Are Humans When Grading Programming Assignments?: Discussion

+Consistency was very poor overall.
+Even the best values achieved for Krippendorff's $\alpha$ reflect distinctly poor consistency, with none of our seven groups of graders achieving an $\alpha > 0.667$, the lower bound to consider reliable \cite{Krippendorff2013}, with the average $\alpha = 0.105$ across all groups and skills.

+While the correctness of a program is, in most cases, inherently objective, there can be elements of subjectiveness, especially within open-ended coursework assignments.
+The nature of open-ended assignments, where students decide how they implement a set of features using their ideas and creativity, can make it difficult for the groups of assessors to grade consistently.
+However, open-ended assignments allow instructors to design assignments that allow students to explore their creativity, which is a key educational goal \cite{Chan2014, Richardson2018, Wagner2010}, mimic professional development experiences, and improve students' self-efficacy in programming \cite{Sharmin2019}.

+Furthermore, the subjectiveness of open-ended programming assignments extends not just to whether the code is correct and meets the requirements but to the quality of the code itself \cite{Kirk2024a}.
+While some aspects of code quality are shared, such as consistent indentation and meaningful variable names, the nuances of programming style and design are individualised and remain active research topics not just within computer science education \cite{Stegeman2016, Kirk2024}, but within professional practice as well \cite{Liang2023}.

+While having experienced graders may increase the consistency of assessment, this is not always possible as the typical demographics of teaching assistants are undergraduate, master's or PhD students \cite{Mirza2019, Riese2022, Riese2021, Wald2020}, and many are new to assessment and have little experience; which is the case in our study.
+Having those with many years of grading experience is typically rare, as undergraduate teaching assistants are typically late-stage and are about to graduate, and graduate teaching assistants within Europe typically graduate within three to four years.

+However, those with one year of grading experience had similar inter-rater reliability to those with no previous grading experience, indicating that more grading experience alone will not improve the grading consistency to an acceptable level.
+This supports the idea that to conduct a consistent assessment, assessors require adequate training to interpret and apply a rubric \cite{Riese2022, Kristiansen2024}, and that assessment is complex and intuitive \cite{Bloxham2016, Jonsson2021}.

+Rubric design plays an important role in the validity and consistency of the rubric \cite{Jonsson2007}.
+The rubric provided to our participants follows the standard practice for rubric design \cite{Andrade2005, Reddy2010} and includes evaluation criteria, the definitions of quality and a scoring strategy.

+However, as with the subjectiveness of programming, especially with open-ended assessment and code quality, as we have previously discussed, aspects of the rubric are subjective.
 Some aspects of the rubric are very clear, especially for the grades at either end of the grade spectrum.
 For example, for correctness, an F is defined as ``Significant details of a task are violated, or the program often exhibits incorrect behaviour.' and an A+ - A++ is defined as ``The application works as described in the assignment; all base tasks are completed; the implementation demonstrates originality, creativity and technical excellence...''.

 Meanwhile, for the middle grades, the rubric becomes more subjective.
 For example, for correctness, a D is defined as ``Some tasks are incomplete; the application functions incorrectly on some inputs/actions.'' and a C is defined as ``Minor details of the task(s) are violated; the application functions correctly on the majority inputs/actions''.
 Other examples from the rubric include D - code elegance, ``The application is unnecessarily complex...'', D - documentation, ``...the code is overly commented.'', D - readability, ``The application has more than two issues that make the program difficult to understand''.
 The lack of specificity in the rubric, especially for the middle grades, could have impacted the consistency of the grading, as different assessors can have differing opinions on what constitutes ``some'' and ``majority'' correct inputs and if the source code is unnecessarily complex, over-documented or difficult to understand.